q-sys-community/q-sys-plugin-onelan-ntb/description.md

 # Onelan NTB Plugin

-Plugin for control of a Onelan STB.
+Plugin for control of a Onelan NTB.

 ## Features